Litigation Reports and Expert Assessments

 Independent, evidence-based reports prepared for legal proceedings, disputes and complex decision-making.

-When care, capacity or life expectancy becomes part of a legal case, the quality of expert evidence matters.
-Reports must be clear, structured and grounded in defensible reasoning - not just opinion.
+When care, capacity or life expectancy becomes part of a legal case, the quality of expert evidence matters - particularly where a mental capacity assessment is required to support decision-making

 Nellie Supports provides specialist reports and assessments across England and Wales, supporting solicitors, deputies, insurers and families with independent expert evidence suitable for court use.